There are several reasons why coverage would end on an employee and/or dependents.

 - Enrollment in the Program as a member.

-- Divorce or civil union partnershp dissolution from the employee.
-The divorce or civil union partnership dissoltion terminates the coverage for the spouse or civil union partner and all applicable stepchildren or children of the civil union partner.
+- Divorce or civil union partnership dissolution from the employee.
+The divorce or civil union partnership dissolution terminates the coverage for the spouse or civil union partner and all applicable stepchildren or children of the civil union partner.

 - On the date preceding the dependent's entrance into the military service.

-NOTE: Employees who fail to notify their GIR (Group Insurance Representative) within 60 days of the dependent's ineligibility will not receive a preium refund, nor will the dependent be eligible for COBRA.
+NOTE: Employees who fail to notify their GIR (Group Insurance Representative) within 60 days of the dependent's ineligibility will not receive a premium refund, nor will the dependent be eligible for COBRA.

 The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) provides eligible covered employees and their eligible dependents the opportunity to temporarily extend their health coverage when coverage under the health plan would otherwise end due to certain qualifying events.
 COBRA rights are restricted to certain conditions under which coverage is lost.
 The election to continue coverage must be made within a specified election period.
 If elected, coverage will be reinstated retroactive to the date following termination of coverage.

 CMS will send a letter regarding COBRA rights.
 Premium rate information is based upon the plan(s) in effect at the time of termination and an enrollment form will be included with the letter.
 At no time is COBRA coverage provided to a qualified beneficiary or newly-acquired dependent unless the premium for the first period of COBRA coverage is paid.